Maximal and area integral characterizations of Bergman spaces in the unit ball of $\mathbb{C}^n$: Introduction and main results

-It is known that the family of the generalized Bergman spaces $\mathcal{A}^p_{\alpha}$ covers most of the spaces of holomorphic functions in the unit ball of $\mathbb{C}^n,$ such as the classical diagonal Besov space $B^s_p$ and the Sobolev space $W^p_{k,\beta}$ (e.g., \cite{BB1989}), which has been extensively studied before in the literature under different names (e.g., see \cite{ZZ2008} for an overview).
-We refer to Arcozzi-Rochberg-Sawyer \cite{ARS2006, ARS2008}, Tchoundja \cite{Tch2008} and Volberg-Wick \cite{VW} for some recent results on such Besov spaces and more references.
+It is known that the family of the generalized Bergman spaces $\mathcal{A}^p_{\alpha}$ covers most of the spaces of holomorphic functions in the unit ball of $\mathbb{C}^n,$ such as the classical diagonal Besov space $B^s_p$ and the Sobolev space $W^p_{k,\beta},$ which has been extensively studied before in the literature under different names (see e.g. \cite{ZZ2008} for an overview).

-As an application of Theorems \ref{th:MaxialCharat} and \ref{th:AreaCharat}, we obtain new maximal and area integral characterizations of such Besov spaces as follows.
+There are various characterizations for $B^s_p$ or $W^p_{k,\beta}$ involving complex-variable quantities in terms of radical derivatives, complex and invariant gradients, and fractional differential operators (for a review and details see \cite{ZZ2008} and references therein).
+However, as an application of Theorems \ref{th:MaxialCharat} and \ref{th:AreaCharat}, we obtain new maximal and area integral characterizations of the Besov spaces as follows, which can be considered as a unified characterization for such spaces involving real-variable quantities.